Kainai Nation: In popular culture

 In 1960, the Kainai and their Sun Dance were featured in the National Film Board of Canada (NFB) documentary Circle of the Sun.
 Tribal leaders had been concerned that the Sun Dance might be dying out, and had permitted filming as a visual record.
+This documentary was later referenced by electronic music duo Boards of Canada on their debut album Music Has The Right to Children, with song titles such as "Kaini Industries" and "Pete Standing Alone" paying homage to the tribe and its leader.

 In 1973, the NFB released the documentary Kainai, which discusses the construction and consequences of a factory on their property.

 In 2006, community leader Rick Tailfeathers contributed a small ammolite carving of a buffalo skull to the Six String Nation project.
 The object was permanently mounted on the interior of Voyageur, the guitar at the heart of the project.
 Following a presentation about the project in September 2014 at Tatsikiisaapo'p Middle School, project creator Jowi Taylor was presented with a braid of sweet grass by school principal Ramona Big Head.
 The braid resides in the headstock area in the bed of the guitar case.

 On National Aboriginal Day in 2011, the NFB released the Pete Standing Alone trilogy, which includes Circle of the Sun, Standing Alone and a 2010 film, Round Up, documenting 50 years of the Kainai Nation as well as the life of elder Pete Standing Alone.